qdrant/landing_page/qdrant-landing/content/articles/embedding-recycler.md

 The paper states that recycling 50% of the layers yields little to no loss in performance when compared to full fine-tuning.
 In this setup, we compared performances of three methods:
 1. Freeze the whole base model and train only `EncoderHead`.
-2. Move one of the residual blocks `EncoderHead` and train it together with the head layer while freezing the rest (25% layer recycling).
+2. Move one of the four residual blocks `EncoderHead` and train it together with the head layer while freezing the rest (75% layer recycling).
 3. Move two of the residual blocks to `EncoderHead` while freezing the rest (50% layer recycling).
 4. Train the whole base model together with `EncoderHead`.